-Accident + Repair = Loss In Vehicle Value
+Accident + Repair = Loss In Vehicle Market Value

-Once your vehicle has an insurance claim registered against it, buyers will perceive it to be worth less and it will never again be sellable at fair market value compared to a claims-free vehicle, even if repaired properly.
-The amount of loss in market value you have incurred is known as Inherent Diminished Value or Accelerated Depreciation.
+Once your vehicle has an insurance claim registered against it, buyers will perceive it to be worth a lot less compared to a claims-free vehicle, even if repaired properly.
+This loss in market value is known as Inherent Diminished Value or Accelerated Depreciation.

-In plain English, if someone hits you, you have now suffered a loss in vehicle value through no fault of your own.
+In plain English, if an accident is someone else's fault, you have now suffered a loss in vehicle value through no fault of your own.
 Their liability coverage is responsible for covering your loss.

-For only $39, our diminished value calculator generates an instant professional opinion report of inherent diminished value which, together with our free step by step guide, can help you reclaim your loss according to the rules of your jurisdiction.
+For only $45 (includes free demand letter and phone support), our Diminished Value Calculator generates an instant Professional Opinion Report of inherent diminished value which, together with our FREE Step By Step Guide, can help you understand how to reclaim your loss according to the rules of your jurisdiction.